deployment-gap-model-education-fund/deployment-gap-model/docs/data-warehouse/README.md

 This section documents the data warehouse tables.

-Data warehouse tables are normalized, source-specific tables which can be joined together to get wider tables ready for analysis.
+Data warehouse tables are normalized, source-specific tables which can be joined together to create wider tables ready for analysis.
+They are created by extracting the raw data from cloud storage archives, and doing transformations to the data to make them clean and well-normalized.
+Data mart tables are built from these data warehouse tables.

 ## Current ETL Coverage